developer0hye/FFmpeg-Debug-VSCode-Windows/README.md

 ## Debug FFmpeg on VSCode!

-Open FFmpeg project on VSCode
+Open FFmpeg project on VSCode.

 If you downloaded MSYS2 following official guide, your FFmpeg project may be located in `C:\msys64\home\{user_name}\FFmpeg`.